sudara/pamplejuce/README.md

 This is a template repo!

-Yeah, I didn't know GitHub had these either.
-You can kickstart your new repo using this one as the base by clicking  "Use this template"  at the top of the page.
+You can kickstart your new repo using this one as the base by clicking "[Use this template](https://github.com/sudara/pamplejuce/generate)" here or at the top of the page.

-After you have your own repo:
+After you've created a new repo:

+0. `git clone` your new repo (if you make it private, see the warning below about GitHub Actions minutes)

 1. [Download CMAKE](https://cmake.org/download/) if you are on MacOs or Linux.
 VS 2019 has it bundled.

-2. Get the latest JUCE by running `git submodule update --init` in your repository directory.
+2. Populate the latest JUCE by running `git submodule update --init` in your repository directory.
 By default this will track JUCE's `develop` branch.

 3. Replace `Pamplejuce` with the name of your project in CMakeLists.txt line 5, where the `PROJECT_NAME` variable is set.